 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you find yourself in this predicament often, you’ll want to make an appointment to see a dermatologist, who can develop a maintenance plan to help keep your skin clear.
+If you find yourself in a pimple predicament often, you’ll want to make an appointment to see a dermatologist.
+They can develop a maintenance plan to help keep your skin clear.
 But for an occasional breakout, there are effective ways to tame them at home.

 “It’s inexpensive, it’s been around for many years and it’s very effective,” Dr. Khetarpal says.

 But there’s one caveat: If you keep using it over and over again on the same spot, it may dry out or irritate your skin.
 So, if your skin is sensitive, choose a product with a lower concentration of benzoyl peroxide.